-We consider two different forecasting paradigms.
-In the first, which we call the conditional spatial independence model, we consider samples corresponding to different locations las independent conditioned on the spatial location as represented by features $(z_l^{(1)}, z_l^{(2)})$ .
-In this setting, a training sample corresponds to $(x_i, y_i) = (x{t,l}, x{t,l})$ , where, with a small abuse of notation, we let i index a t, l pair.
+We consider three different forecasting paradigms.
+In the first, which we call the spatial independence model, we ignore all spatial information and train a separate model for each spatial location.
+In the second, which we call the conditional spatial independence model, we consider samples corresponding to different locations l as independent conditioned on the spatial location as represented by features $(z_l^{(1)}, z_l^{(2)})$.
+In this setting, a training sample corresponds to $(x_i, y_i) = (x{t,l}, x{t,l})$, where, with a small abuse of notation, we let i index a t, l pair.
 In this case, the number of training samples is n = TL.
+For example, consider learning a linear model.
+Under the spatial independence paradigm, no spatial information is utilized, and the predictor assigns different weights to different ensemble members for at each location.
+In contrast, under the conditional spatial independence model, the linear predictor assigns the same weights to different ensemble members regardless of the spatial location, and a weighted sum of spatial location features is added to the (fixed) weighted sum of ensemble members.

-In the second paradigm, which we call the spatial dependence model, we consider a single training sample as corresponding to full spatial information (across all l) for a single t; that is, $(x_i, y_i) = ([x{t,l}]{l=1,...,L}, [y{t,l}]{l=1,...,L}])$ , where now i indexes t alone.
+In the third paradigm, which we call the spatial dependence model, we consider a single training sample as corresponding to full spatial information (across all l) for a single t; that is, $(x_i, y_i) = ([x{t,l}]{l=1,...,L}, [y{t,l}]{l=1,...,L}])$, where now i indexes t alone.
 Models developed under the spatial dependence model account for the spatial variations in the features and responses.
 For instance, a convolutional neural network might input "heatmaps" representing the collection of physics-based model forecasts across the continental U.S. and output a forecast heatmap predicting spatial variations in temperature or precipitation instead of treating each spatial location as an independent sample.